sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/docker.rst

 protocol used.

-While SFTPPlus provides its own user identity management system and log management system, in a SOA deployment you might already have a HTTP based API service for authentication and logging.
+While SFTPPlus provides its own user identity management system and log management system, in a SOA deployment you might already have an HTTP-based API service for authentication and logging.
-SFTPPlus fully supports HTTP based API for authentication and auditing, and make use of your existing services.
+SFTPPlus fully supports HTTP-based API for authentication and auditing, making use of your existing services.

 Check out our :doc:`Developer Documentation</developer/index>` for more details about how to use the HTTP API.